sungsoo-ahn/2025/_posts/2025-04-28-inside-smacv2-building-and-extending-marl-algorithms.md

 <!-- some of the information in this blog may not be valid. -->

-## Main Components of Any Algorithm:
+## Main Components of Any Algorithm
 1. Agent network
 - These are found in src -> modules -> agents.
 - First refer to src -> modules -> agents -> \__init__.py.
 Here, all the different types of agent networks are registered.